HiPoint Agro Bedding Recycling Process

 8. Resold shavings are infused with cellulose tree oils for anti-bacterial hypoallergenic bedding

-9. Bagged in small 3.3 cubic ft compressed bag for standard coverage (c.100 liters) sometimes seen shown as 9/10 c.ft.
+9. Bagged in small 3.3 cubic ft compressed bag for standard coverage (around .100 liters) sometimes seen shown as 9/10 c.ft.

 10. Bags are out on pallets for resale and shrink-wrapped for protection